 (one synonym : Hypochroma aurantiacea T.P.
 Lucas, 1891)

-The caterpillars of this species are thin loopers with pointed ends, and green.
-They feed on the foliage of
+The caterpillars of this species are thin green loopers with pointed ends, although the head actually has two red-tipped horns held close together,

 The adult moths are variable: usually an earthy grey with patterned bands of darker grey across the wings.

 The undersides are bright yellow with broad brown margins, white patches, and a dark spot near the middle of each wing.
 The wingspan is about 4 cms.

 as well as in Australia in:

 Ian F.B.
 Common,

 Moths of Australia, Melbourne University Press, 1990, fig 37.10, p.
 372.